 CT scan generally shows an increase in the size, number, and density of ground-glass opacities in the early follow-up period, with a progression to mixed areas of ground-glass opacities, consolidations, and crazy paving peaking at day 10 to 11, before gradually resolving or persisting as patchy fibrosis.

 A small comparative study found that patients with COVID-19 are more likely to have bilateral involvement with multiple mottling and ground-glass opacity compared with other types of pneumonia.

-The WHO recommends chest imaging in the following scenarios:
+The WHO recommends chest imaging (chest x-ray, chest CT, or lung ultrasound) in the following scenarios: